Enrique Salem: Biography

-Salem had held vice-president positions at Security Pacific Merchant Bank, Ask Jeeves and Oblix Inc.

 Salem was the CEO of Brightmail, a company that made an email program designed to screen out spam email.
 Brightmail was acquired by Symantec in 2004.
 He was at Brightmail for almost two years.

 Salem spent a total of 19 years at Symantec.
 He took over from John W. Thompson as Symantec CEO in April 2009 through July 2012.
+He was forced out of the company by its board of directors in July 2012.